 Our first wooden spoons were carved with a pocket knife.
 We still have them, and they are my favorites.
 Then, we bought Dad a horrible set of bench chisels with orange handles for Christmas.
 Despite the fact they were not the right tools for the job, he put them to use.
 They were a bit of an upgrade from the pocket knife.
 In the mean time, people were noticing and buying our wooden spoons at the farmer's market and festivals we were going to!
 We were so elated.
 Caleb (18 at the time) was making wooden spoons along with Dad and everyone laughed to see that his spoons were decidedly the most popular and sold the quickest.
 He had such a unique style.
 We were highly motivated to expand our line and we started taking pictures of our wares and thinking about a website.
 More of us started making spoons and it was a bit of a friendly competition to see who's creations sold the fastest.
 It was around this time that we named our business Polder's Old World Market and set out to develop a real brand, though we had no idea where to start.
 We also bought our first set of beautiful Swiss-made gouges and chisels.

 That's really the main story of how Old World Kitchen by Polder's Old World Market got started.
-Though we originally intended to offer a wide range of crafts...hand forged items, leathercraft, candles and more...we have found a niche with the wooden kitchenware and that is our specialty.
-We may offer other types of artisan craftsmanship in the future.
+Though we originally intended to make a wide range of crafts...hand forged items, leathercraft, candles and more...we have found a niche with the wooden kitchenware and that is our specialty.
 Once we settled with focusing mainly on kitchenware, we added Old World Kitchen to our brand name, and even more recently, we've called our line dreamware because it's the kitchenware of your dreams.
-In 2011 we took a leap of faith and relocated from our tiny piece of property in Florida to a 100 acre farm in Tennessee.
-Now, when we aren't making gourmet kitchen utensils, you can find us gathering eggs or milking our Jersey cows, or horseback riding, or even making cheese (though it doesn't usually taste very good).
+In 2011 we took a leap of faith and relocated from our tiny piece of property in Florida to a 100 acre farm in Tennessee, and then again in 2016 we moved from Tennessee to a larger farm in Virginia.
+Now, when we aren't making gourmet kitchen utensils, you can find us gathering eggs or milking our Jersey cows, or gardening, or even making cheese (though it doesn't usually taste very good).

 Old World Kitchen by Polder's Old World Market has grown in ways we never dreamed.
+We now offer other types of artisan craftsmanship made by crafters around the United States, as well as vintage copper treasures curated from Europe.
 We are so grateful to be able to work as a family, doing what we love.
 We are grateful for the hard lessons learned that brought us to this point, and for the opportunity afforded us.
 So many people only dream of being able to live the life we're living.
 It isn't perfect, but it's wonderful and we wouldn't trade it for anything.
 If we could give one piece of advice to families who dream of launching out into a similar lifestyle it would be this: Be brave, you only get to live life once.
 Don't be afraid to follow God when He arranges your circumstances to give you the opportunity of a lifetime.
 It won't be easy and it will almost certainly be terrifying at times, but it will be worth it.